pythonanywhere/help_pages/articles/VirtualEnvForNewerDjango.md

 ### Using the virtualenv in your web app

-Now go back to the **Web** tab and edit the WSGI file for your web app (There's a link on the web app tab) and delete everything except the Django section and then uncomment the Django section.
+Now go back to the "Web" page and edit the WSGI file for your web app (there's a link on the page) and delete everything except the Django section, and then uncomment the Django section.
 Your WSGI file should look something like
 this: